dbferreira/go-bat-www/README.md

 This project was generated with [angular-cli](https://github.com/angular/angular-cli) version 1.0.0-beta.11-webpack.2.

+## Docker support

+Just run `docker-compose up -d` to start the server and listen for file-changes.

+View the docker logs: `docker-compose logs -f`
+Execute commands in the docker container: `docker exec -it <containerID> bash` Stop container: `docker-compose stop`

 ## Development server
 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.